top of page

 As a final point, sometimes exposure to concepts beyond one’s reach helps to pull them forward intellectually.
 And even if they don’t have a full grasp on things right away, there is the potential for planting seeds in the subconscious that can germinate at a later time into something far more fruitful than we can imagine now.
 As a parent-child team though, you must be the final arbiters on such a question.

 4. What will enrollment in the program get me?
-What value am I getting for my investment?
-What do you provide tangibly?

 At the current time, Lifeology is in its development stages, and I am looking for a few more clients to come on as beta testers.
 This will mean that signing up will get you a weekly or biweekly (whichever works best for you) hour long session in which we will meet live through video chat.
 During these meetings I will go through the curriculum, attempting to cover one topic per meeting.
 During these sessions I encourage my beta students to ask questions to help clarify the lessons, as this can both lead to interesting conversations, as well as provide feedback to me about which details I should make clearer for future students.